 Warehouses are large and complex projects.
 We will discuss the costs of building a warehouse and how you can effectively maximize the available space.

 Warehouse cost by size and square feet

-The average costs for building a warehouse are $20 per square foot for the shell building.
+The average costs of building a warehouse are $20 per square foot for the shell building.
 For small warehouses of 40 by 60 ft, the prices can be as low as $150000.
 However, for big warehouses of about 50000 square feet, the prices shoot up to $3,125,000.
-The price is affected by the size of the warehouse, type of materials, delivery costs, and construction methods.
+The price is affected by the size of the warehouse, the type of materials, delivery costs, and construction methods.

 |Dimensions||Square feet||Turnkey Estimate|